mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.1.6.1 - 4-16-21 =
+* Fixed: An issue with disconnecting sites
+* Fixed: An issue with applying custom branding

 = 4.1.6 - 4-15-21 =
 * Added: Support for the function to trigger Check for Abandoned plugins and themes process